 Sometimes, life can throw difficult and tricky circumstances our way.
 These events may leave us feeling that more time to complete our university work would be beneficial.
 So we want to make you aware of extensions, deferrals and extenuating circumstances to encourage you to seek the right support if you are struggling!

-An extension is an informal way to ask for more time on an assessment.
+An extension is a way to ask for more time on an assessment.
 If you are finding it difficult to complete your assignment on time, due to a family, personal or other issues, you can request an extension of up to 14 days from your Module Leader.
+You must complete an extension request form, you can download the form here.

 Do not be afraid to ask for support if you feel an extension would be useful!